ShopRunner/baleen/baleen-poet/README.md

 # Baleen Poet

-Baleen Poet is an extension of the awesome Kotlin Poet library that supports writing Kotlin files.
+Baleen Poet is an extension of the awesome [KotlinPoet](https://github.com/square/kotlinpoet) library that supports writing Kotlin files.
 This library takes a BaleenType as input and then writes it to the file.
 This is especially useful for Baleen generators where an external format like Json schema or Avro schemas can be imported to create a Baleen schema.